Table of Contents

 Cut down on the takeaway meals and get creative with cookery.
 Cooking family meals from scratch is sure to save you money each month, rather than splashing out on the usual weekly takeaways.
 It’s also much healthier.

-Making packed lunches for the family is also a good way to keep a tighter hold on the purse strings.
+Making packed lunches for the family is also a good way to keep a tighter hold on household budgeting.
 Buying ingredients is much cheaper than paying for school dinners and expensive ready-made sandwiches.

 Entertaining the kids needn’t cost a fortune.
 Pay a visit to your local library to see what they have on offer.
 As well as being able to borrow books, there are often children’s events running.
 For younger children, this may be a weekly story time.
 For older children, there could be anything from a Lego club to a teenage reading group.